National Library of China: Later history

 The library established a materials exchange program with the C.V.
 Starr East Asian Library of Columbia University in 1963, through which it was able to acquire materials from the West; one such transaction during the first months of the program involved the exchange of the complete works of James Baldwin for "valuable legal publications" from China.
 This relationship lasted until the early 2000s, when the Columbia University Libraries discontinued its exchange department.

 In 1978, two years after the end of the Cultural Revolution, the library started publishing the Bulletin of the Beijing Library (Beitu Tongxun 北图通讯), which quickly became one of China's most important library publications.
 In 1979, under an Implementing Accord regulating cultural exchanges between the U.S. and China, it vowed to exchange library material with the Library of Congress.
 To compensate for a lack of professionally trained librarians, starting in 1982 librarians from the NLC and other academic libraries spent periods of six months at the Library of Congress and the Yale University Library.
 To develop library science, the NLC established links with the Australian National University.

 In October 1987, the Library moved to a modern building located north of Purple Bamboo Park in Haidian District.
 In 1999, it was officially renamed the National Library of China.

-November 2001, approved by the State Council, the National Library of the two phase of the project and the national digital library project formally approved.
-As an important part of the national information industry infrastructure, has been included in the national "fifteen" plan, the national total investment of $1 billion 235 million, began to put into effect.
+In November 2001, with the approval of the State Council, the second phase of the National Library project and the National Digital Library project were officially launched.
+As an important component of the national information infrastructure, the project was included in the 10th Five-Year Plan.
+The total national investment amounted to $1.23 billion, allocated for physical expansion, the creation of digital collections, IT infrastructure, and online services.

-In 28 October 2003, the National Library ALEPH500 computer integrated management system has been put into operation, which laid the foundation for the National Library to enter the ranks of the world's advanced libraries.
+On 28 October 2003, the National Library ALEPH500 computer integrated management system has been put into operation, which laid the foundation for the National Library to enter the ranks of the world's advanced libraries.